How to configure labels and templates for different languages in Azure Information Protection

 When you have edited each .xml file, create a new compressed (zipped) folder that contains these files.
 The compressed folder can have any name, but must have a .zip extension.

-Return to the Azure Information Protection - Languages blade, and select Import.
+Return to the Azure Information Protection - Languages pane, and select Import.
 Note that if this option is unavailable, first clear the check box for LANGUAGE NAME or the check boxes for the individually selected languages.

 When the import completes, the localized names and descriptions download to users.